 SUP boards have been adapted for anything from racing to yoga.
 Each style offers something a little different.
 Racing boards have a displacement-style hull to cut through the water.
 Long-distance boards are easier to paddle.
 Yoga boards have special holders for avocados and kale shakes.
 The essential adaptations.

 Fishing SUPs are also specially adapted.
 They can come with seats and secure storage, as well as rod holders and coolers.
 They’re usually very stable, with plenty of room to move around as you fight your fish.
-That doesn’t mean that they never flip, but they’re a lot less wobbly than your average board.
+That doesn’t mean that they never flip, but they’re a lot less shaky than your average board.

 What is a Fishing Kayak?